Winter Preparation • UK

 Notes for Flow Hive users

-• Spring restart: Refit the Flow super when brood boxes are strong and a nectar flow begins.
+• Spring: Refit the Flow super when brood boxes are strong and a nectar flow begins.

 Winter FAQs

-Treat immediately after your last harvest with supers removed, then again mid-winter when colonies are brood-minimal or broodless.
-See our full guide: When to Treat for Varroa (UK).
+Treat straight after your final harvest (supers off), then again mid-winter during a brood-minimal window (oxalic acid per label).
+More: When to Treat for Varroa (UK).